mne-tools/mne-python/doc/install_mne_python.rst

 Testing your installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To make sure MNE-python installed correctly, type the following command in a
+To make sure MNE-Python installed correctly, type the following command in a
 terminal:

 .. code-block:: console